-A2LA's chemical testing field covers a broad array of techniques and analytes in many different industries.
+A2LA’s chemical testing field covers a broad array of techniques and analyses in many different industries.

 Chemical testing may be broken into two primary areas: materials testing and life sciences testing.

 Materials testing may include, but is not limited to, chemical analyses and detection (including instrumental and automated methods) on materials and products such as metals, plastics, rubber, coatings, and lead in products.
 Materials testing typically includes raw materials and/or finished products.

 Life sciences testing is diverse and may include pharmaceutical products, cannabis, environmental samples (e.g., soil, water, or air), food, drugs, and veterinary diagnostic testing, among others.

 If you are seeking information about chemical testing in the area of environmental samples (e.g. soil, water, or air analyses) this is typically covered under the A2LA environmental testing field.